Eyantra698Sumanto/FeynmanGate_IITH_Hackathon/README.md

 ## Conclusion
 Thus, the input and output can be interchanged in the Feynman Gate and the functionality of the Feynman Gate is verified using 32nm Technology node of Synopsys.
 ## Acknowledgement
+1. Synopsys Team/Company
-1. Kunal Ghosh, Co-founder, VSD Corp.
+2. Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
 Ltd. - kunalpghosh@gmail.com
-2. Chinmay panda, IIT Hyderabad
+3. Chinmay panda, IIT Hyderabad
-3. Sameer Durgoji, NIT Karnataka
+4. Sameer Durgoji, NIT Karnataka
 ## References
 1. U. Kumar, L. Sahu and U. Sharma, "Performance evaluation of reversible logic gates," 2016 International Conference on ICT in Business Industry & Government (ICTBIG), 2016, pp. 1-4, doi: 10.1109/ICTBIG.2016.7892693.
 2. A. K. Rajput, S. Chouhan and M. Pattanaik, "Low Power Boolean Logic Circuits using Reversible Logic Gates," 2019 International Conference on Advances in Computing, Communication and Control (ICAC3), 2019, pp. 1-6, doi: 10.1109/ICAC347590.2019.9036799.